JJuradoCapel/libBQ76PL/README.md

 # libBQ76PL
-Communications library for the BQ76PL455AQ1 with a Raspberry Pi
+Library for the BQ76PL455AQ1 communications with a Raspberry Pi

+Part of a End-of-Degree Project about BMS (battery management system) solutions of Texas Instruments.